RobertDae/MyProject/README.md

-This will be my overview of the Udacity activities i had:
 # Actitvities on Udacity
+This repo will be used from myself for code that is have written during my udacity lessons.
+The code will mainly be written in python or c++.

 ## Udacity - Intro to Self Driving Car Engineer(ISDCE)
 ==============================================